SuperM7-com/arkos-docs/docs/core-concepts/file-uploads.md

 );
 ```

-You can refer to the [getFileUploaderServices Function Guide](/docs/api-reference/file-uploader-services-function-guide) for more guidance.
+You can refer to the [getFileUploadServices Function Guide](/docs/api-reference/file-upload-services-function-guide) for more guidance.

 :::tip important
 You could even revert the updated post and throw an error if failed to delete the old image, but here we just let it go because it was already changed and if old was delete or not only matters to the admin of the server.